NRaoV/guestbook-12-factor/README.md

 ##### X. Dev/Prod Parity

+Keep development, staging and production as similar as possible

 - [ ] See "II.
 Dependencies"
 - [ ] Use the same tools in dev as what is used in production.
 For example, no developer-specific tools such as SQLite or lightweight db adapaters for development.
 Utilize Docker for easy local install.
 - [ ] Eliminate the "personnel gap".
 Have developers be involved with the production deployment
 - [ ] Eliminate the "time gap".
 Release code that was written within hours later instead of days or weeks.

 ##### XI.
 Logs

+Treat logs as event streams

 - [ ] Write logs standard out
 - [ ] In non-local/dev environments, centralize logs from multiple replicas (see VIII.) in a single UI.
 Such as by implementing the ELK stack.